Students and Disabilities

 More info

-The continuing education service (SFC) is aimed at individuals (employees, job seekers, self-employed professionals, etc.) who have interrupted their studies and wish to acquire or develop a qualification, or to enhance their professional experience.
+The Continuing Education Department (SFC) is designed for individuals (employees, job seekers, self-employed professionals, etc.) who have taken a break from their studies and wish to acquire or develop a qualification, or to enhance their professional experience.

-It provides support aimed at integrating people with disabilities into the University of Montpellier's training programs:
+It provides support aimed at integrating people with disabilities into the University of Montpellier’s academic programs:

 Contact: